 Finding a high-quality short scale electric guitar is difficult.

-The Ibanez Gio GRGM21M is one of the best short scale electric guitars in the scene.
+The Ibanez Gio GRGM21M is one of the best electric guitars in the market today.

 With its dual STD humbucker pickups and three-way selector, the guitarist can cater to a decent range of music styles.